cliffano/bob/README.md

 B0b
 ---

-An opinionated simplistic build, deploy, and startup script for NodeJS apps.
+An opinionated+simplistic build, deploy, and startup script for NodeJS apps.
 Also a handy build script for JS libraries.

 Installation